Prukutu/AOES-CLIM-WorkingWithData/_episodes/04-masking.md

 ## First Steps

-Create a new notebook and save it as Masking.
+Create a new notebook and save it as Masking.ipynb.

 Import the standard set of packages we use: